Continuing Education Activity

 Identify the indications for intubation without paralytic agents.

-Communicate the importance of optimizing care coordination amongst the interprofessional team to enhance the delivery of care for patients requiring intubation without paralytics.
+Communicate the importance of effective care coordination among the interprofessional team to improve outcomes for patients requiring intubation without paralytics.

 Introduction